-When someone in our family is sick, my husband and I reach for our favorite natural and herbal remedies.
-We won’t hesitate to seek medical care if there’s a serious emergency, but for everyday ailments such as headaches, bee stings, fevers, and sore throats, we try natural medicine first.
+Our family doesn’t hesitate to seek medical care if there’s a serious emergency, but for everyday ailments such as headaches, bee stings, fevers, and sore throats, we try natural medicine first.

-Natural Medicine Cabinet
+Our Natural Medicine Cabinet

-We keep all of our natural remedies in an antique pie safe in the kitchen.
 I previously had things stored in various locations, but moving everything to a central location made it so much easier to keep organized.

 What I Keep in Our Natural Medicine Cabinet